amosavian/FileProvider/README.md

 For updating User interface please consider using delegate method instead of completion handlers.
 Delegate methods are guaranteed to run in main thread to avoid bugs.

-It's simply three method which indicated whether the operation failed, succeed and how much of operation has been done (suitable for uploading and downloading operations).
+There's simply three method which indicated whether the operation failed, succeed and how much of operation has been done (suitable for uploading and downloading operations).

 Your class should conforms `FileProviderDelegate` class: